TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 After a quick scan through the source code I determined that, as expected, the statistics recorder works with times in UTC.
 The `energy_date_selection` and `fixed_period` times in the statistics cards are passed [straight through](https://github.com/home-assistant/frontend/blob/3b90b5fcb147547f1615d2cd1f248871cb7f46ec/src/panels/lovelace/cards/hui-statistic-card.ts#L310) to the statistics recorder, without any conversion from local time to UTC that I could see.
 For whatever reason, unlike the rest of Home Assistant, the configuration for the Statistics card is in UTC.

-On that basis there's nothing obviously wrong with the range from the date picker.
+On that basis, there's nothing obviously wrong with the range from the date picker.
 It works with other entities, so maybe there's something wrong with the Octopus external statistics entity.

 # Octopus External Statistics

-My next hypothesis was that there was something wrong with the way that the Octopus integration writes to the statistics recorder.
+My next hypothesis was that there was a problem with the way that the Octopus integration writes to the statistics recorder.
 Maybe the timestamps it uses are slightly off?

 I tried tweaking the Statistics card again to use the range `2025-09-09T23:00:00 - 2025-09-10T23:00:00`.
 Only one second longer, but that was enough to give the correct result of 3.41 kWh.